PEM-Humboldt/chorus_ebvs/README.md

 + location
 + date range
 + path to the folder containing the data
++ nane of the file that contains the metadata of the locations
++ name of the file that contains the metadata for the EBV-ready dataset that is going to be created
-+ name of the metadata file used by the workflow
++ name of the NetCDF file that will contain the EBV-ready dataset.
+Be sure to include the .nc extension in the file name
 ```
 # Enter location id
 location_id = 'INCT20955'